 Instead of evaporated milk or dairy milk, use your favorite unsweetened almond milk in this recipe.
 If you’re buying nut milk from the grocery store, please make sure that there is no added sugar.

-You can also use this recipe for homemade almond milk.
+If you’re feeling ambitious you can also use this recipe for homemade almond milk.
 That makes this a vegan potato stuffing recipe as well.
 All the plant-based eaters can rejoice to than one.

 Believe it or not, once you start with small baked sweet potatoes you can just mash them with a fork to get the right consistency.
 No blender needed.
 After that, it’s smooth sailing.